doronhorwitz/Defertial/README.md

 * **_this**
     * type: any
     * required: yes
-    * description: the current context variable, `this`, should be passed in here to determine if it is a Defertial context
+    * description: the current context variable, `this`, should be passed in here to determine if it is a Defertial context.

 License